-For 2017, the amount is $3,400 for individuals and $6,750 for family coverage.
+For 2020, the amount is $3,550 for individual coverage and $7,100 for family coverage.
 If you are over 55 and eligible for a HDHP, you can contribute an additional $1,000 each tax year.
 Every year, these amounts change as the IRS adjusts the limits for inflation.

 We offer unrestricted access to your account.
 That means you can use your HSA Visa® Debit Card, withdraw funds in person at an Umpqua store or write checks from your account.
 Because your HSA Visa® Debit Card cannot be used at ATMs, there is no PIN to remember.

 Can I use my HSA Visa® debit card at locations other than healthcare facilities?